Close Mobile Navigation

 Protect your child to help reduce their risk of certain HPV cancers in the future.2

-HPV vaccination can potentially help to stop the spread of types of human papillomavirus, including high risk types 16 and 18.8 In Ireland, the vaccine is offered free to boys and girls in their first year of secondary school under the National HPV Immunisation Programme.3
+HPV vaccination can potentially help to stop the spread of types of human papillomavirus, including high risk types 16 and 18.5 In Ireland, HPV vaccination is offered free to boys and girls in their first year of secondary school under the National HPV Immunisation Programme.3

 Why is HPV vaccination important?